and-rewsmith/snntorch/paper_outline.md

 **7.2 What Gen2 adds beyond Gen1**

+- Better asymptotic scaling than Gen1 in practice.

 - Associative / content-addressable memory in spiking SSMs.

-- Better asymptotic scaling than Gen1 in practice.

 **7.3 Limitations**

 - Reset-free linearization during training.
+Although reference that tinystories time-matched figure shows that nonlinearities outside of time can make up for this lack of nonlinearity through seqlen, so it is a minimal limitation.

 - Dense internal Gen2 ops currently diminish neuromorphic edge.